hazelgrove/phi/4-float-features/4-float-features.md

 There should be a division operator to complete the set of basic arithmetic operators.\
 There should be one operator `/` for Integer division and another for Float division `/.` to avoid overloading*.\
-Also, casting will be avoided for now.
+Also, implicit casting will be avoided.

 Integer division `/` should take two arguments of `Int` types and return a `Int` type, the floor of the result.
     ```